-Once discussions are completed, the nomination should be sent by the Head of School on the standard form to Student Services or equivalent for approval by the University.
+Once discussions are completed, the nomination should be sent by the Head of School on the standard form to Registry and Academic Affairs, Postgraduate Research Team or equivalent for approval by the University.
 There should be no contact between candidates and examiners from the appointment of the examiners up to the date of the viva voce examination, other than to make arrangements for the viva to take place.

 3. Internal and External Examiners